carpentries-lab/python-aos-lesson/episodes/01-conda.md

 questions:
 - "What are the main Python libraries used in atmosphere and ocean science?"
 - "How do I install and manage all the Python libraries that I want to use?"
+- "How do I interact with Python?"
 objectives:
 - "Identify the main Python libraries used in atmosphere and ocean science and the relationships between them."
 - "Explain the advantages of Anaconda over other Python distributions."
 - "Extend the number of packages available via conda using conda-forge."
 - "Create a conda environment with the libraries needed for these lessons."
+- "Open a Jupyter Notebook ready for use in these lessons"
 keypoints:
 - "xarray and iris are the core Python libraries used in the atmosphere and ocean sciences."
 - "Use conda to install and manage your Python environments."